How To Clean Thermal Paste From CPU

 First things first!

-When you upgrade your CPU, take off the heatsink/cooler from your computer.
+When you upgrade your CPU, remove the cooling apparatus from your personal computer.

-AIOs or liquid coolers can be a bit more complicated.
-They usually have the same four screws at the corners, along with a radiator attached to the PC case.
+AIOs or coolers can be slightly more intricate.
+They typically possess identical four screws situated at the corners, alongside a radiator attached to the computer case.

 Cleaning the CPU